Beatrice d'Este: Marriage proposals

-Adolescence ferrarese (1485-1490)
+Adolescence in Ferrara (1485–1490)

-In 1485 Ludovico persuaded his in-laws to return Beatrice to Ferrara, so that she could be educated in a court more suited to her role (the Milanese had in fact a very bad opinion of the Neapolitans) and with the excuse of being able to visit her more easily (which she never did).
-King Ferrante denied her with "good and living reasons", saying that she was only ten years old, that he had taken her as a daughter and that she was not ready for the wedding.
-Moreover, if Ludovico had died early, her father would not have been able, like him, to find her a good husband.
-He even offered to give her the dowry in her place, in order to convince him to desist.
-Despite the strong protests, he reluctantly had to agree, after months of negotiations, to part with it.
-Immediately after the departure of his niece, he wrote embittered to his daughter Eleonora: "God knows how much we grieved, for the singular love we had for her virtues [...] that seeing her and having her at home it seemed to us that we had you".
+In 1485, Ludovico persuaded Beatrice's parents to take her back to Ferrara, so that her education could be better suited to her future role (the Milanese had a very low opinion of Neapolitans).
+Ercole and Eleanor told the King of Naples that they want to be able to visit their daughter more easily (which they never did).
+King Ferdinand refused, saying that he considered Beatrice his daughter, and that, at only ten, she was not ready for the wedding.
+Moreover, if Ludovico died early, Ferdinand claimed that Beatrice's father would not be able to find her another good husband.
+He even offered to provide her dowry to convince the parents to leave Beatrice in Naples.
+Despite his strong resistance, he had to reluctantly agree to let her go.
+Immediately after the departure of his granddaughter, he wrote to his daughter Eleonora: "God knows how much we grieved, for the singular love we had for her virtues [...] that seeing her and having her at home it seemed to us that we had you".

-Given the importance of the groom, the parents tried to bring the wedding forward to 1488, but Louis made his father-in-law understand that he was too busy in the affairs of state and that the bride was still too young.
-The date was set for May 1490 and a dowry of 40,000 ducats was arranged; From May, however, Ludovico postponed to the summer, then canceled for the umpteenth time, disconcerting the dukes of Ferrara who at this point doubted his real will to marry Beatrice.
-The reason for this behavior was attributed to the well-known relationship that Ludovico had with the beautiful Cecilia Gallerani.
-To apologize for the constant postponements, in August 1490 he offered the bride a splendid necklace as a gift.
+Given the prestige of the bridegroom, the parents tried to move the wedding forward to 1488, but Ludovico explained to Ercole that he was too busy with affairs of the state and that the bride was still too young.
+The date was set for May 1490 and a dowry of 40,000 ducats was arranged.
+However, Ludovico then postponed the wedding to the summer, then cancelled again.
+The ducal couple of Ferrara now doubted his commitment to marry Beatrice.
+Ludovcio's reluctance was attributed to his well-known relationship with Cecilia Gallerani.
+To apologize for the postponements, in August 1490 he gifted his bride a splendid necklace.